jxom/cevoaustralia.github.io/content/case-study/monash-auto-infra.md

 ---
 title: Infrastructure Automation
 subtitle: Upgrade of infrastructure handling capability and understanding of cloud Tertiary Education Institution
-clientLink: "#"
+client: Tertiary Education Institution
 cases: devops
-img: aws.png
+img: cloud_servers.png
 ---

+# Industry

+Education

 # Customer Overview

-One of Australia’s largest and most international university offering undergraduate, postgraduate and research courses.
-It is also a research-intensive university, known for some significant and lasting discoveries that have delivered impact beyond the academic community.
+A large Australian University known for some significant and lasting discoveries that have delivered impact beyond the academic community.

-As a truly global institution, with five Australian campuses, a campus in Malaysia, a joint graduate school in China, a learning centre in Italy, and a research centre in India.
-University courses are also delivered at other locations, including at South Africa.
-At the university, cultural experiences are lived, not described.
+They are a global institution with several Australian campuses, and several other campuses in multiple continents.

 # Business Challenge